deeepwin/lego-cnn/README.md

 This is the easiest way.

 1. Copy the entire Github project to your Google drive.
+2. Copy the dataset into the folder **../datasets/lego**, this might take some time
-2. In the webbrowser, go to Google Drive and double-click on *train_lego_on_colab.ipynb*
+2. Open a web browser, go to your Google Drive and double-click on the **train_lego_on_colab.ipynb** notebook
-3. Click on *"open with Google Colaboratory"*
+3. Click on **Open with Google Colaboratory**
-4. Make sure to connect your Google Drive to Colab
+4. Make sure to connect your Google Drive to Colab.
+This is a button on the left top side.
-5. You might need to adjust the path in the Notebook */content/drive/My Drive/Colab/maskrcnn*
+5. You might need to adjust the paths in the Notebook **/content/drive/My Drive/lego-cnn**
 6. Run the notebook

 ## Data